camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 IDP can identify, extract, and organize specific pieces of data from your structured and unstructured PDF documents into a structured format you can use in your BPMN diagrams.

-For example, you might use IDP to extract data from invoices and other document types in your document processing workflow.
+For example, you can use IDP to extract data from invoices and other document types in your document processing workflow.

 <img src={IdpOverviewImg} alt="An overview of intelligent document processing" />